incodehq/incode-platform/README.md

 [![Build Status](https://travis-ci.org/isisaddons/isis-module-docx.png?branch=master)](https://travis-ci.org/isisaddons/isis-module-docx)

-This module (intended for use with [Apache Isis](http://isis.apache.org)) provides a mail-merge capability of input data into an MS Word `.docx` template.
+This module, intended for use with [Apache Isis](http://isis.apache.org), provides a mail-merge capability of input data into an MS Word `.docx` template.

 The module consists of a single domain service, `DocxService`.
 This provides an API to merge a `.docx` template against its input data.
 The input data is represented as a simple HTML file.